 Craft lets you easily create dynamic content within a fluid and adaptable framework.
 It’s simple, flexible, and allows you to live preview in real-time as you edit your content.
 All of its content blocks are responsive, and anyone can add, delete, rearrange, hide and rename any content module without the help of a developer.

 Craft provides a structure, basic building blocks and a few useful defaults so you can create just about anything.
 It means developers have full control over HTML and as a result, the development time is shorter and more cost-efficient.

-Craft’s content structure allows for scalability within the CM to grow with evolving content.
+Craft’s content structure allows for scalability within the CMS to grow with evolving content.
 Craft websites can be scaled to fit sites of any size, from brochure websites to enterprise behemoths.

 Craft’s developer-friendly architecture makes it easy to build connections with other open APIs and CRMs – such as commonly-used marketing tools like Mailchimp – and can transfer data in either direction.

 Aka.
 The largest blogging platform in the world.